 toei was unique. a bunch of old sets for edo period dramas in varying states of disrepair. lots of students on field trips. kept finding caches of schoolgirls tucked away in the corners of the empty buildings making up the mock village. of the many children there one girl broke off to come up to us, wave dramatically, shout HELLO, and then retreat to a giggling cluster. it all felt a few days away from being dismantled and a lot of the buildings were closed off. the very different main attraction was the massive 1:1 scale evangelion unit 01. seeing it was surprisingly emotional. my fandom of neon genesis evangelion is from a deep place within. i have no idea how i found out about it back in the 2000s; i just remember being obsessed with it before i could even get a chance to see it. i didn't have anyone to talk to about it except online friends and it was a well that i went to repeatedly for comfort until college. i felt weird about it throughout. with the new movies and everything it's no surprise that there's now a mini theme park attraction for evangelion but that didn't make it any less surreal to see. i teared up looking at the thing. i went to the top and sat in the entry plug. the knowledge of the show's canon made the experience no less surreal. with no context it just feels like another mecha thing, i guess. with context i'm aware that sitting in that entry plug means i should be submerged in amniotic fluid. after the unit we wandered around and looked at the shop and kamen rider exhibit. nothing was purchased. snacks from Lawson (or was it family mart?) after.
 The area around toei was very different from Kyoto core; more concrete and grey, narrower streets, more traffic. but i still liked it. saw some unique buildings and restaurants. train back to the teramachi market for parallax records. the store was very small and packed tightly but i was delighted to see a noise focused store. the manager didn't speak a ton of english but was very kind and friendly. we managed to talk about different artists and making music. it felt very special. i gave her my personal card and she said next time i visit kyoto i should play. i don't know if that was an invite to play at her store but i'd certainly reach out to her next time i go to kyoto. it was the most shopping i did on the trip: two incapacitants records, a merzbow cassette, a cassette the manager recommended, a toshimaru nakamura CD, a CD by the manager, and a CD of field recordings from a swamp packaged with dry leaves and such. next, a round at a craft beer bar in the hotel complex, then exceptional cocktails at piopiko and hanging out there for dinner. it was our last night in kyoto so we went out for one last walk, heading to the southwest from the hotel since we hadn't been that way much. watched bats hunt for insects busily over a silent and still crane. saw kyoto tower light up. a very good walk. home to pack and finish up some alcohol that was lying around. i still don't know how i feel about the hitachino brand canned highball.

-a much easier day of travel than getting to kyoto. the train systems are more familiar. confusing breakfast of banana bread, yuba chips, and the misozuke brick i bought prior to going to parallax. the misozuke was very good, though having to eat it all in one go was distressing. took the train to osaka and went to a Mandarake and a little 3rd floor record/vhs/etc shop, both in nipponbashi. it was hard to get around with our luggage. osaka seemed really cool and i hope to spend more time there on a future trip (without luggage). at the mandarake, got a very intriguing japanese release of the Cyberpunk ttrpg. at the second shop, a curious VHS of anime OPs by a particular composer. back to trains to go to airport. the flight was not terribly comfortable but it wasn't truly miserable either. i passed out for a bit. tried to program. watched a disappointing movie. back in USA we went to BART. while transferring in oakland we came across men yelling and fighting in a train car. definitely back in america.
+a much easier day of travel than getting to kyoto. the train systems are more familiar. confusing breakfast of banana bread, yuba chips, and the misozuke brick i bought prior to going to parallax. the misozuke was very good, though having to eat it all in one go was distressing. took the train to osaka and went to a Mandarake and a little 3rd floor record/vhs/etc shop, both in nipponbashi. it was hard to get around with our luggage. osaka seemed really cool and i hope to spend more time there on a future trip (without luggage). at the mandarake, got a very intriguing japanese release of the Cyberpunk ttrpg. at the second shop, a curious VHS of anime designs by and interviews of a particular artist. back to trains to go to airport. the flight was not comfortable but it wasn't miserable either. i passed out for a bit. tried to program. watched a disappointing movie. back in USA we went to BART. while transferring in oakland we came across men yelling and fighting in a train car. definitely back in america.